qpdf/qpdf/manual/cli.rst

    transformations.
 The library functionality backing this option was added for the benefit of programs that want to create *n-up* page layouts and other similar things that don't work well with annotations.
-The :samp:`{option}` parameter may be any of the following:
+The :samp:`{option}` parameter may be any of the
+   following:

    - :samp:`all`: include all annotations that are not marked invisible or hidden

-   - :samp:`print`: only include annotations that
-     indicate that they should appear when the page is printed
+   - :samp:`print`: only include annotations that indicate that they should appear when the page is printed

-   - :samp:`screen`: omit annotations that indicate
-     they should not appear on the screen
+   - :samp:`screen`: omit annotations that indicate they should not appear on the screen

-   Note that form fields are special because the annotations that are used to render filled-in form fields may become out of date from the fields' values if the form is filled in by a program that doesn't know how to update the appearances.
+   In a PDF file, interactive form fields have a value and, independently, a set of instructions, called an appearance, to render the filled-in field.
+If a form is filled in by a program that doesn't know how to update the appearances, they may become inconsistent with the fields' values.
 If qpdf detects this case, its default behavior is not to flatten those annotations because doing so would cause the value of the form field to be lost.
-This gives you a chance to go back and resave the form with a program that knows how to generate appearances.
-QPDF itself can generate appearances with some limitations.
-See the :samp:`--generate-appearances` option below.
+This gives you a chance to go back and resave the form with a program that knows how to generate appearances. qpdf itself can generate appearances with some limitations.
+See the :qpdf:ref:`--generate-appearances` option for details.

-:samp:`--generate-appearances`
+.. qpdf:option:: --rotate=[+|-]angle[:page-range]

+   .. help: rotate pages

+      Rotate specified pages by multiples of 90 degrees specifying either absolute or relative angles. "angle" may be 0, 90, 180, or 270.
+You almost always want to use +angle or -angle rather than just angle, as discussed in the manual.
+Run qpdf --help=page-ranges for help with page ranges.

+   Rotate the specified range of pages by the specified angle, which must be a multiple of 90 degrees.

+   The value of :samp:`{angle}` may be ``0``, ``90``, ``180``, or ``270``.

+   For a description of the syntax of :samp:`{page-range}`, see :ref:`page-ranges`.
+If the page range is omitted, the rotation is applied to all pages.

+   If ``+`` is prepended to :samp:`{angle}`, the angle is added, so an angle of ``+90`` indicates a 90-degree clockwise rotation.
+If ``-`` is prepended, the angle is subtracted, so ``-90`` is a 90-degree counterclockwise rotation and is exactly the same as ``+270``.

+   If neither ``+`` or ``-`` is prepended, the rotation angle is set exactly.
+You almost always want ``+`` or ``-`` since, without inspecting the actual PDF code, it is impossible to know whether a page that appears to be rotate is rotated "naturally" or has been rotated by specifying rotation.
+For example, if a page appears to contain a portrait-mode image rotated by 90 degrees so that the top of the image is on the right edge of the page, there is no way to tell by visual inspection whether the literal top of the image is the top of the page or whether the literal top of the image is the right edge and the page is already rotated in the PDF.
+Specifying a rotation angle of ``-90`` will produce an image that appears upright in either case.
+Use of absolute rotation angles should be reserved for cases in which you have specific knowledge about the way the PDF file is constructed.

+   Examples:

+   - ``qpdf in.pdf out.pdf --rotate=+90:2,4,6 --rotate=+180:7-8``:
+     rotate pages 2, 4, and 6 by 90 degrees clockwise from their
+     original rotation

+   - ``qpdf in.pdf out.pdf --rotate=+180``: rotate all pages by 180
+     degrees

+   - ``qpdf in.pdf out.pdf --rotate=0``: force each page to displayed
+     in its natural orientation, which would undo the effect of any rotations previously applied in page metadata.

+   See also :qpdf:ref:`--flatten-rotation`.

+.. qpdf:option:: --generate-appearances

+   .. help: generate appearances for form fields

+      PDF form fields consist of values and appearances, which may be inconsistent with each other if a form field value has been modified without updating its appearance.
+This option tells qpdf to generate new appearance streams.
+There are some limitations, which are discussed in the manual.

    If a file contains interactive form fields and indicates that the appearances are out of date with the values of the form, this flag will regenerate appearances, subject to a few limitations.
-Note that there is not usually a reason to do this, but it can be necessary before using the :samp:`--flatten-annotations` option.
-Most of these are not a problem with well-behaved PDF files.
+Note that there is not usually a reason to do this, but it can be necessary before using the :qpdf:ref:`--flatten-annotations` option.
+Here is a summary of the limitations.
-   The limitations are as follows:

-   - Radio button and checkbox appearances use the pre-set values in the PDF file.
-QPDF just makes sure that the correct appearance is displayed based on the value of the field.
+   - Radio button and checkbox appearances use the pre-set values in the PDF file. :command:`qpdf` just makes sure that the correct appearance is displayed based on the value of the field.
 This is fine for PDF files that create their forms properly.
 Some PDF writers save appearances for fields when they change, which could cause some controls to have inconsistent appearances.

    - For text fields and list boxes, any characters that fall outside of US-ASCII or, if detected, "Windows ANSI" or "Mac Roman" encoding, will be replaced by the ``?`` character.
+     :command:`qpdf` does not know enough about fonts and encodings to correctly represent characters that fall outside of this range.

    - Quadding is ignored.
 Quadding is used to specify whether the contents of a field should be left, center, or right aligned with